gwdg/secure-hpc/tutorial/prepare_users/README.md

 - Outputs `user_logins.txt` with user IDs and passwords of created users.
 - An assumption is that the user IDs and Vault IDs are named alike.
 If this is not the case, please change the user IDs accordingly when copying tokens from Vault server.
 - You will need to ensure ssh access to the Vault server.
-It also helps to ensure you have the correct path to the `JobTemplate` directory in case it resides elsewhere (here, it in the parent directory).
+It also helps to ensure you have the correct path to the `JobTemplate` directory in case it resides elsewhere (here, it is in the parent directory).